nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

     .. note:: The nRF24L01 TX FIFO is 3 level stack that holds payload data.
 This means that there can be up to 3 payloads (each of a maximum length equal to 32 bytes) waiting to be transmit by `send()`, `resend()` or `write()`.
 This function clears all 3 levels.
-It is worth noting that the payload data is only popped from the TX FIFO stack upon successful transmission (see also `resend()` as the handling of failed transmissions can be altered).
+It is worth noting that the payload data is only removed from the TX FIFO stack upon successful transmission (see also `resend()` as the handling of failed transmissions can be altered).